 Journalism students have the opportunity to work on the department’s own live news broadcast, News 22, write stories and create multimedia pieces for our online news publication, Kokopelli, and produce photographic and written content for our photojournalism website, NMSU Shooters.

 The Scoop, which reaches our alumni throughout the world, is a full-color magazine written, illustrated and designed entirely by our students.

 The department also has an internship/practicum program, which assists students in finding varied internships that provide valuable, up-to-date industry experience.
 Students are also encouraged to apply for national and regional scholarships.

 The communication and technical skills you learn as a journalism major at New Mexico State can open career opportunities for you in all fields of journalism including magazine, newspaper and online media, broadcasting, advertising, public relations and photojournalism.

 Our graduates go on to work for private news organizations, business and industry communications departments, government agencies, multimedia agencies, and advertising and public relations firms.

 NMSU Department of Journalism and Media Studies: Forty years strong and still passionate about our mission

-This video features the multi level opportunities available to our students.
+This video explores some of the multi-level opportunities available to journalism students at NMSU.
 Take a look!
-NMSU Department of Journalism/Mass Communication is unique, passionate about our students and their opportunities and relentless in its commitment to ethical, high quality journalism.
-We are the Fourth Estate* and we take it seriously.
+The NMSU Department of Journalism and Media Studies is unique.
+Our faculty and staff are passionate about our students and their academic and career success.
+Moreover, we are relentless in our commitment to ethical, high-quality journalism.
+Journalism is the Fourth Estate, and we take that seriously.